 Positive Childhood Experiences May Buffer Against Health Effects Of Adverse Ones

 There's plenty of research showing that adverse childhood experiences can lead to depression and other health problems later in life.
-But researcher Christine Bethell wondered whether positive experiences in childhood could counter that.
+But researcher Christina Bethell wondered whether positive experiences in childhood could counter that.
 Her research comes from a personal place.

 In the 1970s, in a low-income housing complex in Los Angeles, Bethell had a tough childhood.
 Sometimes she didn't have money for lunch.
 Sometimes, when a free bus came through to take kids to church, she would get on it, just to go somewhere else.
 "In low-income areas, and in California in general, there was a lot of drugs and drinking — it was the norm," she says.